What is Trello? Features, Pricing, Integrations & More

 Trello Main Views

-Trello offers various views to present data and manage projects effectively.
+Trello offers various views on presenting data and managing projects effectively.
 The platform uses a Kanban-style board view to provide a high-level project overview.
 Still, other views are available:

 The Basic Board View